 Account for Travel Time

-Some digital nomads enjoy staying in a city for a few weeks while others like to move around.
+Some digital nomads enjoy staying in a city for a few weeks, while others like to move around every few days.
 No matter what type of nomad lifestyle you live, you should always take travel time into account when managing your time.

 Many nomads will claim that they’ll work while in transit, whether it’s on a bus, train, or plane.
 I know I’m guilty of saying it.
-The reality is, it’s hard to concentrate on your work when you’re crammed into a small seat next to a stranger who may or may not constantly look over at your computer screen.
+But the reality is that it’s hard to concentrate on your work when you’re crammed into a small seat next to a stranger who may or may not constantly look over at your computer screen.

-When you do travel, also account for delays, wifi interruptions, and time to settle into a new place.
-The last thing you’ll want to do is open your computer to work the minute you put your bag down.
+When you do travel, account for delays, wifi interruptions, and time to settle into a new place.
+The last thing you’ll want to do is open your computer and get to work the minute you put your bag down.